mohamedhassanmus/prox/README.md

 ```
 where the FITTING_DIR is a directory that contains the `SMPL-X` pkl parameters.
 ## PROXD Fittings
-We provide PROXD fittings for the dataset on the [PROX dataset](https://prox.is.tue.mpg.de/) as well as preview videos.
+We provide PROXD fittings for the dataset on the [website](https://prox.is.tue.mpg.de/) as well as preview videos.
 We provide the fittings as `.pkl` files which contains the `SMPL-X` parameters.
-For more details on `SMPL-X` parametrization and formulation, check this repository [SMPL-X](https://github.com/vchoutas/smplx).
+For more details on `SMPL-X` parameterization and formulation, check this repository [SMPL-X](https://github.com/vchoutas/smplx).
  Similarly; you can visualize the results in 3D by running the following script:
 ```Shell
 prox/viz/viz_fitting.py FITTING_DIR --base_dir BASE_DIR --model_folder MODEL_FOLDER